 To highlight this Tom gives the following example: “Say a contact centre has a scorecard that is made up of ten questions, all of equal weight, but only five of those questions were relevant to the call.
 During this call, the advisor successfully fulfils the ‘needs’ of four of those questions, so the analyst scores the advisor 90%, when in actuality 80% would have given a greater perception of reality.”

 So, it could be worth adding a N/A section to scorecards, to ensure that an irrelevant element is removed when calculating a percentage for quality scores.
-Or try using different quality forms for different types of interactions, as well as different channel types, to increase the metric’s focus.
+Or try using different quality forms for different types of interactions, as well as different channel types, to increase the metric’s focus and call quality parameters.